UofS-Pulse-Binfo/KnowPulse/Tripal3.Roadmap.md

 - Genotypes Search: Redirects to the genotype matrix pre-filtered for the current project.
 Provides form elements to further restrict the matrix.
 ### Phenotype Data
 - Barchart or infographic summarizing the siteyears, traits and germplasm phenotyped for this project.
+### Germplasm
+- List the germplasm associated with this project with download.
+It might be a long list so make it searchable.
+Also, we should support stock collections which would then be listed at the top.
+For example, AGILE is using the Lentil Diversity Panel so it would be nice to say that at the top so users know it's not a random list ;-).
+- We also need a way to add germplasm to a project through the form so keep in mind this one will need a form element.

 ## Publication
 Stored in the Chado Publication table.